-Birding Beijing was launched in August 2010 by Terry Townshend, a British birder living and working in Beijing.
-Through this blog he celebrates the birds that can be found in and around China’s vibrant capital city.
-He is indebted to the growing number of birders in Beijing, both Chinese and expat, who contribute a huge amount to the content found on this site.
+Birding Beijing was launched in August 2010 by Terry Townshend, a British conservationist living and working in Beijing.
+Through this website he celebrates the birds and other wildlife that can be found in and around China’s vibrant capital city.
+He is indebted to the growing number of birders and wildlife enthusiasts in Beijing who contribute a huge amount to the content found on this site.

-A passionate conservationist, Terry has spearheaded efforts to save some of China’s most endangered birds, in particular the Jankowski’s Bunting, a poorly known bird living in remote northeast China with a known population of under 100 pairs.
+A passionate conservationist, Terry has spearheaded efforts to raise awareness about, and help save, some of China’s most endangered birds, in particular the Jankowski’s Bunting, a poorly known bird living in remote northeast China.
 In 2012 he became a Species Champion with BirdLife International.

-Photo: Terry birding at Wulingshan by Marie Louise.
+Photo: Terry birding on The Great Wall by Marie Louise.

 You can contact Terry via the form below.